MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 BON serves as a very robust foundation for implementing Java software, in particular embedded Java Software.

-BON also add a small set of useful utilities:
+BON also adds a set of useful utilities:

 -  A Timer facilities that allows to schedule small activities repeatedly (or not).
 Such activities are Runnable objects that are automatically scheduled by the timer.
 -  Platform time which cannot be changed: the time from the very last boot of the device.
--  Read-write ``ByteArray`` support according to the underlying processor endianness.
+-  Read-write `ByteArray`_ support according to the underlying processor endianness.
+-  `ResourceBuffer`_ support for random read access in a :ref:`resource <section.classpath.elements.raw_resources>`.
 -  A set of useful math operators.
+-  Accessing compile-time :ref:`constants <section.classpath.elements.constants>`.

 Basic Concepts
 --------------